 Stonehole Bay, Warwick Parish.
 Next to Jobson’s Cove, this is also part of Warwick Long Bay yet remains secluded and private.
 It is a small beach with nearby cliff formations that make for wonderful photos.
 Note that the beach itself can disappear at high tide, and the currents right offshore make it less than ideal for snorkelling.

 Warwick Long Bay, Warwick Parish.
-Though favoured by both vacationers and locals, it is not nearly as frequented as other beaches.
+Though favoured by both vacationers and locals, it is not nearly as frequented as other beaches and has the pinkest sand of all the South Shore beaches.
 There is often a lunch wagon there, and snorkel gear is available for rent in the summer months.
 It is also a great place to go jogging.

 West Whale Bay, Southampton Parish.
 Off the beaten path, this spot takes its name from the migratory humpback whales that pass just offshore from March through April.
 Popular with locals, this vantage point also offers a stunning view of the sunsets.
 Public on-site facilities.